itskekoff/discord-server-copy/README.md

 Configure it and re-run start.bat.

 After successfully login, type in any guild: cp!clone (or copy, paste). "cp!" is prefix that you defined in config.json

+It will be create new guild using "name_syntax" that you defined in config.json "name_syntax" supports only "%original" parameter
 ## Features
 ```diff
 + Clone Channels